This post may contain affiliate links. Full disclosures here.

 Say you are nursing your baby exclusively, he or she usually does a pretty good job of regulating your milk supply to the perfect amount that particular baby needs at that stage.

-However, power pumping while you are nursing is also a good way to begin building a freezer stash to have on hand before you head back to work for example.
+However, for example sake, power pumping while you are nursing is also a good way to begin building a freezer stash to have on hand before you head back to work.

 I should take a quick moment to make you aware of a fantastic resource for back to work breastfeeding moms that I think is beyond helpful!